 Check out more hilarious infographics, here.

 5. Images for posts

 Whether it’s for Instagram or Facebook, getting a designer or photographer to work on the actual stuff you post can be a good idea.
-For Instagram, composition is very important, as is how the images fit into the overall ‘grid’.
-So don’t just do it haphazardly.
+For Instagram, the composition is very important, as is how the images fit into the overall ‘grid’ – so don’t just do it haphazardly.

-On top of that, different social networks have different requirements for image size and a photo editor can optimise your images for you, or even create different images for different networks.
+On top of that, different social networks have different requirements for image size and a photo editor can optimize your images for you, or even create different images for different networks.

 6. Snapchat Geofilters

 Snapchat’s one of the newer additions to your social media marketing repertoire.
 It’s fantastic if you’re a very visual brand.